VinEdw/dm42-programs/README.md

 Program to edit the custom menu to contain programming tools on the second row.
 These are functions often needed when writing programs.

+### `DEBUG`

+Program to edit the custom menu to contain debugging tools on the second row.
+These are functions often needed when debugging programs.